prestonharberts/bib/Bible/matt2.md

 ###### 5
 “In Bethlehem of Judea,” they said, “for it is written this way by the prophet:
 ###### 6
->  ‘ And you, Bethlehem, in the land of Judah,
+> ‘And you, Bethlehem, in the land of Judah,
->  ‘ Are in no way least among the rulers of Judah,
+> ‘Are in no way least among the rulers of Judah,
->  ‘ For out of you will come a ruler who will shepherd my people Israel.’”
+> ‘For out of you will come a ruler who will shepherd my people Israel.’”
 ###### ¶ 7
 Then Herod privately summoned the wise men and determined from them when the star had appeared.
 ###### 8